| |

 -from “Waves of Fear”

 On the verge of their hundredth nervous breakdown, they hide, drowning in their own fear, suffocating in their own paranoia.
 They’re invisible to me and you as they dream of CNN stardom.
-Infamy.
-Immortality.
-Yes, they’re out there, busy at work composing the next cliché-riddled manifesto for media whores to cream over.
+To them infamy is immortality.
+They’re out there, busy at work composing the next cliché-riddled manifesto for media whores to drool over.

-Note: On May 31, 2004, tragedy struck the music world with the suicide of guitarist Robert Quine.
+Note: On May 31, 2004, tragedy struck the music world with the death of guitarist Robert Quine.
 Quine was a zelig in the New York punk scene, infusing it with his unique brand of jazz, blues, and rock guitar.
-In addition to his own solo albums, Quine played with Richard Hell and Voidoids, Brian Eno, Tom Waits, Matthew Sweet, Lydia Lynch, and Material, to name just a few.
+In addition to his own solo albums, Quine played with Richard Hell and Voidoids, Brian Eno, Tom Waits, Matthew Sweet, and Lydia Lynch, to name just a few.
 But Quine’s most exciting collaboration came when he joined forces with Lou Reed to help create The Blue Mask.
-Rocky relationship aside, Reed and Quine were a telepathic tandem, suppressing ego when and where it mattered most—inside the vinyl.
+Rocky relationship aside, Reed and Quine whipped together a telepathic tandem, suppressing ego when and where it mattered most—the music.

 -G